Codava National Council: Demands

 Until 2000 the name of CNC was Kodagu Rajya Mukti Morcha (KRMM or Kodagu State Liberation Front).
 The CNC is asking for a Kodava hill council in Kodagu and for the protection of the rights of the Kodavas, an ethnic and linguistic minority in South India.
 CNC has been demanding an Autonomous Hill Council on the lines of Ladakh and Darjeeling.

 Caste Reservations

-Around the early 2000's, the Kodava people were included in the Other Backward Classes list of Karnataka.
+Around the early 2000s, the Kodava people were included in the Other Backward Classes list of Karnataka.
 The Kodavas were listed as Kodagaru (a derogatory term) under the Category III A of the Other Backwards Caste (OBC) List of Karnataka State Government.
 The CNC had appealed to the State Government to correct this and mention them as Kodavas and to include them in the Central Government Other Backward Castes (OBC) List.